15 Stunning Brown Flowers for Your Garden

 Cattail (*Typha*) is a wetland plant characterized by its tall, slender stalks and distinctive brown, fluffy flower spikes, commonly found in marshes and along waterways, providing habitat for wildlife.

-• Growing conditions: Full sun, wet soil or shallow water
+• Care Tips: Full sun, wet soil or shallow water.
+No fertilizer; control spread.

 6. Brown Orchid (Cymbidium Kiwi Midnight ‘Geyserland’)